Sudetenland: Emergence of the term

 Ethnic distribution in Austria-Hungary in 1911: regions with a German majority are depicted in pink, those with Czech majorities in blue.

+The term "Sudetenland" can already be found in geographical literature as early as 1866.
+In the 19th century, however, the term referred only to the mountain range from the Zittau Basin to the Moravian Gate.
+In 1902, the publicist and politician Franz Jesser used the term for the first time as a pars pro toto, applying "Sudetenland" to all areas of Bohemia, Moravia, and Austrian Silesia that were then inhabited by a majority of German speakers.
+Initially, the reception of this newly coined term was slow.
+In the 1920s, after the territories had become part of Czechoslovakia, publishers, journals, book series, as well as political, popular science, and regional-cultural publications began to adopt it.
+It eventually also came into circulation as a designation in historical and ethnographic periodicals and monographs.
+The popularity of the term continued to rise in the 1930, especially after the founding of the Sudetendeutsche Heimatfront in 1933 and later the Sudeten German Party in 1935.

 In the wake of growing nationalism, the name "Sudetendeutsche (Sudeten Germans) emerged by the early 20th century.
 It originally constituted part of a larger classification of three groupings of Germans within the Austro-Hungarian Empire, which also included "Alpine Deutschen (Alpine Germans) in what later became the Republic of Austria and "Balkandeutsche (Balkan Germans) in Hungary and the regions east of it.
 Of these three terms, only the term "Sudetendeutsche survived, because of the ethnic and cultural conflicts within Bohemia.